The CrowdStrike software "update" heard around the world

 If compliant, CrowdStrike should have had a comprehensive testing and evaluation plan and evidence of its execution.

-Implementing the verification process
+Implementing the Verification Process

 Ensuring compliance and avoiding such catastrophic failures require stringent verification processes.
 Verification processes ensure that developers do not bypass testing protocols.
 This is where frameworks like in-toto and guidelines from NIST 800-204D come into play.

-in-toto Framework
+The in-toto Framework

 in-toto provides a mechanism to secure the software supply chain, ensuring that every step of the software development process is verified.
 This means that every step in the SDLC is tracked and verified, ensuring that no unauthorized changes are made.

-NIST 800-204D
+NIST 800-204D Guidelines

 This publication outlines strategies for integrating software supply chain security into DevSecOps CI/CD pipelines.
 It emphasizes the importance of securing the entire software supply chain (SSC) by integrating security assurance measures into CI/CD pipelines.
 This framework provides actionable measures to enhance the security of cloud-native applications by addressing threats from both malicious actors and due diligence lapses.